BenoitSpriet/Projet_free_ads/README.md

 ***Note*** : It's recommended to have a clean database before seeding.
 You can refresh your migrations at any point to clean the database by running the following command

     php artisan migrate:refresh

+Which is a shortcuts for

+    php artisan migrate:rollback
+    php artisan migrate

 # Code overview